Arbifoxx/MinecraftLauncher-1.6.93/README.md

 # Minecraft Launcher 1.6.93
 The old launcher we all know and love with the quality-of-life features of the new launcher.
 This aims to support java 8 through modern java.
-A fork of OLauncher to restore the former glory of the jar launcher, like a snapsht from the past.
+A fork of OLauncher to restore the former glory of the jar launcher, like a snapshot from the past.

 ## How to use
 1. Go to the [latest release](https://github.com/waterdragon78/MinecraftLauncher-1.6.93/releases/latest)